nonplayer/hammercrawl/hc_core_player_3_rules.md

 #### Attack Dice Explained

+Many characters may have one or more **Attack Dice** granted by their Class.
+Level 1 Fighters, for example, begin the game with two Attack Dice, while Magic-Users start with only one (and never gain more).
+In HAMMERCRAWL! these dice represent "chances to do damage" during your Turn in combat.

+When you decide to take an Attack action on your combat Turn, first take note of how many Attack Dice are available to you.
+These would be granted to you by your Class; unless specified, you only have one Attack Die.
+Some classes also have restrictions on how their bonus dice can be used.
+For example, Elves and Fighters can use their Attack Dice however they choose, while Dwarves can only use their bonus dice for melee attacks.
+In any such case, your base die can always be used however you like.

+Once you know your total Attack Dice, declare what weapon(s) you are using.
+You will only be able to use the weapons you are holding at the start of your attack, and you are not able to swap weapons once you've rolled the dice.

+With the weapons declared, it's time to roll all of your Attack Dice, along with your class Hit Die (also called the "damage die").
+Regardless of how many Attack Dice you have, you still only roll a single Hit Die.
+You can then assign the dice as you see fit between basic attacks and special attacks (shield bash, tactical attacks, etc), provided they all involve weapons you are currently equipped with.
+Resolve each of those attacks in any order you see fit, against any targets that are valid.

+You can think of them as separate physical attacks if you like, but they don't have to be, as they are simply additional chances to re-apply your damage die.
+Four attack dice can represent four separate swings of a sword, or one big mega-awesome single stab, or any combination in between.

-#### Applying Damage
+#### Basic Attacks

-In most cases (and yes there are exceptions) a successful attack causes damage against your enemy.
+The basic attack action involves using a weapon to hit an enemy, with the goal of applying damage to that enemy and eventually defeating them.
 Most damage applied in combat will generally come from three main sources: melee attacks, missile attacks, and spell attacks.
-With Melee and Missile attacks, the damage applied is based on whether your attack was true, glancing, or a miss. **On a true hit** the damage is as follows:
+Spell attacks will always depend on the spell, so this section will only focus on Melee and Missile attacks.

+Any of your Attack Dice that equal or exceed your opponent's Defense can be declared successful "hits" with your currently-held weapon.
+Each successful hit causes damage against your enemy, determined by the result of your rolled damage:

-* **Melee Attacks:** Your max Hit Die, plus your STR mod, plus any applicable specific mods
+* **Melee Attacks:** The result of your damage die, plus your STR mod, plus any applicable specific mods
-* **Missile Attacks:** Your max Hit Die, plus your weapon's Awesome mod (if any), plus any applicable specific mods
+* **Missile Attacks:** The result of your damage die, plus your weapon's Awesome mod (if any), plus any applicable specific mods

-**On a glancing hit** the damage is one-half (rounded down) the damage that would have been dealt on a true hit.

-**Spell Attacks** are special cases, with each spell's damage depending on the nature of the spell; some do melee or ranged damage as described above, others apply their own specific effects.
-See spell descriptions for more information.
+If you score multiple hits, you apply the same amount of damage that many times.
 For rules on what happens when you get hurt and/or die, see the "Hit Points and Death" section of this chapter.

 #### Critical Hits and Fumbles

 If any of your Attack Dice roll a natural 20, you have earned a **Critical Hit** with that die!
-On a Critical Hit, total your damage dice (based on Hit Die) and all associated bonuses, double that total, and then apply that much damage.
-Alternately, instead of doubling the damage you can choose to apply a cool narrative or tactical effect, such as pushing your target into a pit, or insulting their lineage so heinously that they cringe in shame (giving your allies a Boon against them for the next round).
+Critical hits (also known as "Crits") multiply your rolled damage by theoretically infinite amounts.
+When the "nat 20" is rolled, your damage multiplier increases to x2.
+Then you must roll a Luck Save, per normal rules.
+If successful, your multiplier increases to x3, and you get to attempt *another* Luck Save.
+For each consecutive Luck Save that you pass, increase the multiplier +1 and repeat.
+If you fail a Luck Save, the chain ends.
+Multiply your total damage rolled (including base mods) by the final multiplier, and apply that to your enemy.

 If any of your Attack Dice roll a natural 1, you have earned a **Fumble!** result with that die.
+Currently there are no extended fumble rules written up, as the author has been defaulting to old WFRP1E fumble tables.
+If folks want to see them here, maybe that can happen in the future.

 #### Shield Bash Action